callahantiff/owl-nets/README.md

 To use OWL-NETS, download zip file or fork the project repository.
 Additional instructions can be found under [*Installation*](#installation).
 For the program to run successfully the prerequisites must be satisfied.
 Additional steps must be taken in order to utilize the knowledge sources this method was developed on.
 Specific instructions for accessing these sources is described in [*Prerequisites*](#prerequisites).

+We have provided a directory called "Example_Data" that includes an example query, query results, and the resulting OWL-NETS abstraction and OWL representation networks.
+See [*Example Data*](#example-data) below for specific instructions on how to use these resources.

 ### Prerequisites

 This program was written on a system running OS X Sierra.
 Successful execution of this program requires Python version 2.7.
 In addition, the following data sources were utilized during the development of the method.